This is just my subjective commentary, but it is OK to write commentary occasionally. Why not vote for Trump?

 We need a Ronald Reagan Republican—a unifier, a communicator, a person guided by a higher ideal.
 Someone who builds bridges, not creates discord.

 Bottomline: Trump will not win in 2024.
-The reason is he lost in 2020, and people like me, people of faith, will not rally around him like they were doing because of his behavior, evidencing actions and words incongruent with a person who is guided by a higher power.
+The reason is he lost in 2020, and people like me, people of faith who believe in democracy, will not rally around him like they were doing because of his behavior, evidencing actions and words incongruent with a person guided by a higher power.
 The polls will spin it as a close match, but there is no way I and other people who voted for him before will vote again.
 I hope people’s eyes are open.